purpleladydragons/KhanProject/README.md

 Installation
 -----------
 Nothing needs to be installed if this program runs without visualizations.
-Otherwise, this program requires Networkx and matplotlib to be installed.
+**This program requires Networkx and matplotlib to be installed for visualization.**
 Their python bindings also need to be installed.

 Matplotlib was giving me trouble in a virtual enviroment so I opted to install it